discord-py-ui/discord-ui/README.md

 This is a [discord.py](https://github.com/Rapptz/discord.py) ui extension made by [404kuso](https://github.com/404kuso) and [RedstoneZockt](https://github.com/RedstoneZockt) for using discord's newest ui features like buttons, slash commands and context commands (we got dpy2 supported if you want to keep using our libary)

-Our libary overrides some of the functions in dpy, so this lib is easier to use.
-The `Messageable.send` function and the `Webhook.send` are both overriden with our own custom method.
-`discord.ext.commands.Bot` is overriden too, but only if you use dpy 2 in order for our lib to work, so if you (somewhy) wanna check the type of the client, you need to use `isinstance(your_client, discord.ext.commands.Bot)`, because `type(your_client)` will be of type `OverridenV2Bot`

-For more information about overriding, take a look at the [override module](https://github.com/discord-py-ui/discord-ui/blob/main/discord_ui/override.py)

 ## Installation

 ```cmd